-"Fish Fish Fish" has been operating in NC under the same roof for 50 years!
-Donnie, the owner, has been selling our foods for over 3 years and recently emailed me this pat on the back.
+"Fish Fish Fish" has been operating in NC under the same roof for 50 years and selling our foods for over 5 years.
+Donnie emailed me this pat on the back.

 "Larry, yesterday we got in some Key West, FL Black, Blue and Queen Angels.
 Today they all ate your Reef Frenzy food with vigor.
 That is a great success!
 To be swimming in the ocean one day and then eating frozen prepared foods the next is not an easy accomplishment."

 The Edenton National Fish Hatchery in NC uses LRS Fish Frenzy® in both their public display aquariums as well as their breeding and hatchery program.

 When you design, install and maintain custom aquariums for the most demanding clients selecting a second rate food is unacceptable.
 Aquarium Artisans of Cincinnati, OH supplies proportioned squares of LRS Foods for their clients each week for simplified feeding.